fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

    * - *Check jacobian*
      -
      - ``--check_jacobian``
-     - | Use this option if you have decided
+     - | Use this option to check the jacobian
-       | to check the jacobian.
+       | against a finite difference approximation.
    * - *Don't check jacobian*
      -
      - ``--dont_check_jacobian``